IAmMoltony/pixiv-monitor/README.md

 pixiv-monitor is a Python script for monitoring Pixiv artist galleries, so you can stay up-to-date on your favorite anime pictures.

-It even has RSS support.
-It's pretty basic, but works.
+It supports RSS and sending notifications using ntfy.

 ## Installing